HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Discussion

 \section{Discussion}

 \paragraph{Hate speech prevalence} We find that the proportion of hate speech relative to all social media content is very low, which is in line with past work \cite{gagliardone2016mechachal,mondal2017measurement, park2022measuring}.
-This contrasts with the high share of social media users who report that they often encounter hate speech in their feeds \cite{vidgen2019much, unesco2023survey} and points to the potential role of recommendation algorithms in amplifying harmful content \cite{milli2023engagement}.
+This contrasts with recent survey results where two thirds of social media users report that they often encounter hate speech in their feeds \cite{unesco2023survey} and points to the potential role of recommendation algorithms in amplifying harmful content \cite{milli2025engagement}.

-\paragraph{Performance overestimation} We find that traditional methods largely overestimate performance in randomly drawn samples of real-world social media data, which is very low, especially for non-European languages.
+\paragraph{Performance overestimation} We find that traditional evaluation of detection models, on academic datasets and functional tests, largely overestimates performance in randomly drawn samples of real-world social media data.
+Performance on real-world data is very low, especially for non-European languages.
 While past work has discussed the risk of such overestimation \cite{arango2019hate}, due to the biased nature of hate speech datasets \cite{wiegand-etal-2019-detection, nejadgholi-kiritchenko-2020-cross}, and quantified such risk in the Nigerian Twitter context \cite{tonneau-etal-2024-naijahate}, we provide evidence of low and overestimated performance across many more linguistic and national contexts.
 Moreover, our results highlight the need to evaluate NLP tools in realistic settings, especially where human harm might arise.
-This applies more broadly to the detection of harmful content on social media, such as misinformation \cite{thorne-etal-2018-fever}, as well as the evaluation of the bias and safety of generative large language models \cite{ibrahim2024beyond,lum2024bias, rottger-etal-2024-political}, both of which have relied so far on non-representative benchmarks for evaluation.
+This applies more broadly to the detection of harmful content on social media, such as misinformation \cite{thorne-etal-2018-fever,magomere2025claims}, as well as the evaluation of the bias and safety of generative large language models \cite{ibrahim2024beyond,lum2024bias, rottger-etal-2024-political,rottger2025issuebench}, both of which have relied so far on non-representative benchmarks for evaluation.

+\paragraph{Supervised beats zero-shot} Despite growing enthusiasm for decoder-based large language models (LLMs), we find that they underperform supervised learning for hate speech detection—echoing findings from prior work \cite{nozza-2021-exposing}.
+This also reinforces the conclusions of a recent survey of NLP practitioners, which highlights the continued importance of annotated data for maximizing model performance \cite{romberg2025have}.